Resident Hunters require:

-In Nova Scotia, all first time hunters who intend on hunting with a firearm must be trained in firearm safety and hunter education and if hunting with a bow, have received bowhunter education.
-The Hunter Education Program in the four Atlantic Provinces is delivered in two parts:
+In Nova Scotia, all first-time hunters who intend on hunting with a firearm must be trained in firearm safety and hunter education.
+If hunting with a bow, hunters must have completed bowhunter education.
+The Hunter Education Program is delivered in two parts:

 As a licensed hunter In Nova Scotia, you are required by law to submit a report for every type of hunting license you hold (deer hunting, moose hunting, bear hunting& snaring, fur harvesting, upland game and waterfowl harvesting).
 This report is required even if you didn’t harvest an animal and even if you did not hunt.

 You can report online at https://novascotia.ca/natr/harvests/ or to your local NS Lands and Forestry office.

 Data from your harvest report card assists us in managing the wildlife populations in Nova Scotia for future sustainable hunting opportunities.